-Thus the period in which the patient is waiting to be seen is employed as examples of this practice we may cite two instances, one when the physician was not on the ward, and the second when he was treating people in the surgeries.
+As examples of this practice we may cite two instances, one when the physician was not on the ward, and the second when he was treating people in the surgeries.
 The first instance occurred one morning when the interne had not yet arrived in the ward and there were a number of patients for him to see.
 The head nurse sent up to the x-ray department seven people who were waiting to be examined by the physician.
 When the interne came into the ward the head nurse told him what she had done and he thanked her.
 He showed no sign of being annoyed but rather treated it as a normal occurrence.
 The second example is drawn from one night when it was extremely busy and the head nurse sent people for x-rays when the physician was suturing patients in the surgeries.
-When she informed him of what she had done he replied, "Well that's very kind of you Miss ".
+When she informed him of what she had done he replied, "Well that's very kind of you Wiss ".
 Again the physician did not demonstrate any annoyance, but rather appeared to be grateful for the action she had taken.
 On none of the occasions when this took place did the physician appear to be irritated, let alone willing to sanction the head nurse for her usurpation of his rights.